NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      --corr-tile-size 512 --sgm-collar-size 256      \
      <other options>

-Above we used tiles of size 512 pixels with an extra padding of 256 pixels on each side, for a total size of 1024 pixels, to avoid using too much memory.
+Above we used tiles of size 512 pixels with an extra padding of 256 pixels on each side, for a total size of 1024 pixels.
+Smaller tiles are easier to align, and also use less memory.
 The defaults in ``parallel_stereo`` are double these values, which work well with ASP's MGM which is more conservative with its use of memory but can be too much for some other implementations.

 It is suggested to not specify here ``--subpixel-mode``, in which case it will use each algorithm's own subpixel implementation.
 Using